This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - Use sterile sandpaper to file off any rough spots on the cut end where you removed the leaves.
 This will help prevent disease.

 - Fill a 6-inch pot with moist cactus or succulent potting mix.
-With how to regrow a jade plant in mind, don’t bury the stems too deep.
+Don’t bury the stems too deep with how to regrow a jade plant in mind.
 Try sticking them halfway into the soil.

 - Place your stem cuttings in bright but indirect sunlight, allowing the soil to dry out slightly between waterings.
 You’ll notice new growth in a few weeks or months (depending on how old your cutting is).